Ada-Developers-Academy/jump-start-live/lessons/day6/hashes.md

 ## Hashes

 ### Overview
-* Hashes are a collection of paired information.
-Also described as a collection of key-value pairs, or as a "look up table".
+* Hashes are a collection of paired information
+* Sometimes described as a collection of key-value pairs, or as a "look up table"
-* Hashes use any object for their index.
+* Hashes use any object for their index
-* Each pair has both a key and a value.
+* Each pair has both a key and a value
-* The keys in the hash are unique (i.e., not repeated), but values may be repeated.
+* The keys in the hash are unique (i.e., not repeated), but values may be repeated
-* Hashes store information in the order in which the keys were inserted, you however should never depend on this order.
+* Hashes store information in the order in which the keys were inserted, you however should never depend on this order

 ### Creating a hash